bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 ## Motivation

-I think [cargo-crev](https://lib.rs/crates/cargo-crev) is a great tool to express trustworthiness in the open-source community, especially for the [rust programming language](https://www.rust-lang.org/).
+I think [cargo-crev](https://lib.rs/crates/cargo-crev) is a great tool to express trustworthiness in the open-source community, especially for the [Rust programming language](https://www.rust-lang.org/).
 I fear so much of [supply chain attacks](https://en.wikipedia.org/wiki/Supply_chain_attack) using dependencies from [crates.io](https://crates.io/).
 For the smallest project you can get 100 dependencies easily.
 How to trust them all?
 To review them all manually?
 It is just crazy.
 But if enough people write reviews, it will be so much easier to trust the code.
 It is the same principle as [booking.com](https://www.booking.com/) or [air-bnb](https://www.airbnb.com/).
 Guests of a hotel write a review about their actual experience in the hotel.
 And you can read a hopefully truthful review and can understand if the hotel is good or bad.
 Sometimes can happen to find a fake review, but if there is enough people, most of them will be sincere.
 Sadly, writing reviews in `cargo-crev` is hard.
 Let's make a [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface) wrapper around `cargo-crev` to make write reviews easier.
 We will see walking the path what obstacles we must overcome.

 ## Technical decisions

 Rust does not have a true GUI story.
 It is mostly for [CLI](https://en.wikipedia.org/wiki/Command-line_interface) and libraries.
 Because GUI is mostly non cross-platform.
-But rust is the best language for [Wasm/Webassembly](https://webassembly.org/).
+But Rust is the best language for [Wasm/Webassembly](https://webassembly.org/).
 So let's combine this.
-I will make a rust [workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) (multi-projects):
+I will make a Rust [workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) (multi-projects):

 1. CLI for a web server (local micro-server)
 2. Wasm for the browser (chrome and similar)

 The web server CLI will access files, commands, libraries and the network.
 This will work only in [Linux](https://en.wikipedia.org/wiki/Linux), but today Win10 has integrated Linux with [WSL2](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
-It will work just fine on all the operating systems sensible for rust development.
+It will work just fine on all the operating systems sensible for Rust development.
 Wasm in browser will just access the local micro web server.
 This is gonna be the GUI and because the browser works in every [OS](https://en.wikipedia.org/wiki/Operating_system), this is [cross-platform](https://en.wikipedia.org/wiki/Cross-platform_software) development.

 I want the simplest [web server](https://en.wikipedia.org/wiki/Web_server) ever.
 It will be used exclusively locally from one super simple [web-application](https://en.wikipedia.org/wiki/Web_application), so  don't need to care much about security.
-I choose [simple server](https://crates.io/crates/simple-server) from the [rust book](https://doc.rust-lang.org/1.30.0/book/second-edition/ch20-01-single-threaded.html).
+I choose [simple server](https://crates.io/crates/simple-server) from the [Rust book](https://doc.rust-lang.org/1.30.0/book/second-edition/ch20-01-single-threaded.html).
 I don't care about [multi-threading](https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)) or [async](https://en.wikipedia.org/wiki/Asynchrony_(computer_programming)) , because it will be used by only one browser.
 The example from the book evolved into the github repository of the author of the book [github.com/steveklabnik](https://github.com/steveklabnik/simple-server).
 I cloned it and update the dependencies and consequently fixed some broken code.
 I published it as dev_bestia_simple_server on crates.io.

 For the browser I will create a simple web app.
-All the code will be in rust, I will avoid javascript.
+All the code will be in Rust, I will avoid javascript.
 The GUI will be in [HTML5](https://en.wikipedia.org/wiki/HTML5) and [CSS3](https://en.wikipedia.org/wiki/CSS#CSS_3).
 This is all supported by all [modern browsers](https://www.bopdesign.com/bop-blog/2012/01/why-use-a-modern-web-browser/).

 ## Development

 I will use [cargo-auto](https://crates.io/crates/cargo-auto) to automate the tasks needed to build the project.
-The sub-directory `automation_tasks_rs` is the rust project for [cargo-auto](https://crates.io/crates/cargo-auto).
+The sub-directory `automation_tasks_rs` is the Rust project for [cargo-auto](https://crates.io/crates/cargo-auto).

-The rust workspace is made of members:
+The Rust workspace is made of members:

 - backend CLI (this will be the main and only project to be published on crates.io)
 - GUI frontend

 The sub-directory `web_server_folder` contains all the files and folder structure for a working development web_server.
 But this files are not used directly.
-Because of the way the publish to crates.io works, I will embed them inside the rust code as strings (base64 encoded if needed).
+Because of the way the publish to crates.io works, I will embed them inside the Rust code as strings (base64 encoded if needed).
 I will make an automation task for that.

 There is a file `auto_generated_mod.rs` where automation tasks generates boilerplate code.
 I prefer generated code to `procedural macros` because it is easy to write(generate), read and debug the code.
 Also the tools for auto-completion can have problems with procedural macros.